wrporter/advent-of-code/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell end         Record end time for a part help        Help about any command start       Start solving parts for a given Day
+  completion  Generate the autocompletion script for the specified shell end         Record end time for a part.
+Download puzzle description after completing part 2. help        Help about any command run         Run all solutions for a year or a specified day start       Start solving parts for a given day.
+Generates a solution template, downloads the puzzle input, and writes a starting time.

 Flags:
-  -c, --config string        config file (default is $HOME/.ao.yaml) -d, --day int              event day (default 29) -h, --help                 help for ao
+  -c, --config string        config file (default is $HOME/.ao.yaml) -d, --day int              event day (default 8)
+  -h, --help                 help for ao
-  -l, --language string      specify writing templated files for a single language (default "all") -o, --output-path string   path to output files to (default "solutions/2023/29") -y, --year int             event year (default 2023)
+  -l, --language string      specify writing templated files for a single language (default "all") -o, --output-path string   path to output files to (default is solutions/{year}/{day}) -p, --part int             part to record time for (default 1) -y, --year int             event year (default 2023)

 Use "ao [command] --help" for more information about a command.